charles-okunzo/github-repo-search/README.md

 # GitHub Search
 #### By Charles Okunzo, April 18, 2022
-### This is a website in which a user can search for github repositories as well as users.
+### This is a website in which a user can search for github repositories as well as other github users.

 ## Table of Contents
 + [Description](#description)